anonymousmeowmeow/SG-LegalCite/README.md

 **3. Large-scale legal language models benefit more from principle augmentation than conventional models.** On average, our paradigm improves MRR by 79%, 70%, and 184% across the three model categories respectively.
 The performance gap widens under principle-augmented queries, indicating that stronger models exploit principle-level semantics more effectively.
 SaulLM-7B achieves the top scores across all metrics after augmentation.

-**4. SBERT unexpectedly outperforms all legal-specific conventional models.** SBERT consistently surpasses all legal-specific encoders under both query settings, suggesting that domain-specific pre-training does not always transfer well across legal systems.
-A robust general semantic representation can be more transferable than small legal-specialised models when cross-jurisdiction semantic mismatch is present.
+**4. SBERT unexpectedly outperforms all legal-specific conventional models.** SBERT consistently surpasses all legal-specific encoders under both query settings.
+Several factors plausibly contribute: SBERT's contrastive sentence-similarity pretraining is already retrieval-aligned (whereas legal encoders use masked language modelling); pretraining corpus differences (SAILER on Chinese legal text; others on US/UK/EU corpora) limit Singapore transfer; and these factors compound with cross-jurisdiction doctrinal mismatch.

 **5. Recall@k gains decrease consistently as k increases.** Gains are largest at R@1 and gradually decrease as k increases to 5, 10, and 20 (average gains of 184% → 106% → 80% → 60% for k = 1, 5, 10, 20), indicating that principle-augmented queries are particularly effective at placing the correct cited case at the very top rank.

+**6. Granularity × model capacity interaction (field ablation).** SaulLM-7B benefits enormously from precise doctrinal fields (issue: +179% MRR, principle: +194%) but barely from the coarse issue group (+35%); SBERT gains comparable benefit from any single doctrinal field.
+Capable models exploit fine-grained doctrinal precision that weaker encoders cannot leverage.

+**7. Principles capture doctrinal signal beyond raw citation text (context ablation).** At matched text budget, LLM-extracted principles outperform a scrubbed ±200-word citation window by +15% MRR (SBERT) and +102% MRR (SaulLM-7B), demonstrating that the extraction step adds genuine value.

+**8. The paradigm is robust to cold-start deployment.** Without an oracle principle, DeepSeek-V3-predicted principles still yield +28% MRR over fact-only retrieval, showing the paradigm provides real benefit even in realistic lawyer-driven workflows.

 ---